RedFurrFox/PSpammer/README.md

 ## Dev Note:

-- _I'll be pausing this project for a while, I'll be updating this tool once I've finshed my personal stuffs. k bye. thanks._
+- _I'll be pausing this project for a while, I'll be updating this tool once I've finished my personal stuffs. k bye. thanks._

 ---

 ## Plans About This Repo On The Near Future:

- - _Adding Threadscrapper For More Efficient Executions Than Threading Itself._
+ - _Adding Thread-scrapper For More Efficient Executions Than Threading Itself._
  - _Adding An Editable Text File That Contains Fake Credentials For Easy Changes._
- - _Adding Some Anti-Tracking Counter Measures (Like: Changable Random Proxies, Fake User Agents And Some Other Junks)._
+ - _Adding Some Anti-Tracking Counter Measures (Like: Changeable Random Proxies, Fake User Agents And Some Other Junks)._
  - _Adding Some Other Features (Like Spam Count And Put Its Generated Fake Credentials On A Specific Text File)._
- - _Adding An Auto PIP Install/Update For User Convinience._
+ - _Adding An Auto PIP Install/Update For User Convenience._
- - _Maybe I'll Add Some Anti-Piracy Features On This Script (Like: 'Obfuscation' And 'Anti-Copy And Paste' Againts User To User Transfer So As To Avoid Sharing Malicious Codes)._
+ - _Maybe I'll Add Some Anti-Piracy Features On This Script (Like: 'Obfuscation' And 'Anti-Copy And Paste' Against User To User Transfer To Avoid Sharing Malicious Codes)._
  - _Improved Its Spamming Efficiency To Its Target._
  - _Hiring Some Testers To Further Check If The Script Is Running As Intended._
  - _Adding A Target Ping Test, To See If The Site Is Close With Built-In Site Code._
- - _Random Trashtalks._
+ - _Random Trash-talks._
  - _Video Tutorial._

 ---